• Skip to primary navigation

 What to serve with hot honey

-If you make this recipe I'd love to see it!
-Tag me on social media with #gritsandgouda or @gritsandgouda.
-Leave a comment below the printable recipe if you have questions or tell me how you liked the recipe.
-Don't forget to rate it 5 stars if you love it!
+Leave a comment below the printable recipe if you have questions or want to tell me how you liked the recipe.
+Don't forget to give the recipe a rating of 5 stars if you love it!

-Other shortcut sauce and condiment recipes you will love
+More shortcut sauce and condiment recipes

 If you love sweet heat, you'll also love my Shortcut Sweet Heat Pickles.
 They start with store-bought dill pickles but end up a whole 'nother pickle chock full of garlicky sweet heat flavor.